przemyslawbak/Horse_Picker/README.md

   - model data wrapper,
   - generic service methods for various data types,
   - async methods,
-  - parallel tasks triggering with using of SemaphoreSlim,
+  - parallel tasks triggering with using of SemaphoreSlim.
 2. Application is using:
   - C#, WPF,
   - Autofac,